pizzapanther/prose/README.md

 ### Task Runner

 Prose includes [Poe the Poet](https://github.com/nat-n/poethepoet) by default.
 Poe the Poet lets you create shortcuts to common tasks such as shell scripts and Python functions.
-The usage and API functions as documented except for the addition of the `poe` shortcut.
+The usage and API functions the same as documented except for the addition of the `poe` shortcut.

 `prose run poe [options] task [task_args]`